 These little habits sound so simple that you wouldn’t think they'd make much difference in the overall state of your home and your mental state, but I promise you they do!
 Developing these habits that take only a few minutes will make life sweeter and your house more comfortable and supportive for you and your family.

-If you need help getting organized and decluttered in the first place, take my 5-day email course to get your home in shape, and then put these habits in place to keep it there!
+If you need help getting organized and decluttered in the first place, take my 7-Day Simplicity Challenge to get your home in shape, and then put these habits in place to keep it there!
 Just click below to sign up for FREE.